Maryland: Geology

 Earthquakes in Maryland are infrequent and small due to the state's distance from seismic/earthquake zones.
 The M5.8 Virginia earthquake in 2011 was felt moderately throughout Maryland.
 Buildings in the state are not well-designed for earthquakes and can suffer damage easily.
+As well as this, notably a M4.8 earthquake from Tewksbury in central New Jersey was felt slightly throughout Maryland.

 Maryland has no natural lakes, mostly due to the lack of glacial history in the area.
 All lakes in the state today were constructed, mostly via dams.
 Buckel's Bog is believed by geologists to have been a remnant of a former natural lake.

 Maryland has shale formations containing natural gas, where fracking is theoretically possible.

 Flora

 As is typical of states on the East Coast, Maryland's plant life is abundant and healthy.
-A modest volume of annual precipitation helps to support many types of plants, including seagrass and various reeds at the smaller end of the spectrum to the gigantic Wye Oak, a huge example of white oak, the state tree, which can grow over 70 ft tall.
+An adequate volume of annual precipitation helps to support many types of plants, including seagrass and various reeds at the smaller end of the spectrum to the gigantic Wye Oak, a huge example of white oak, the state tree, which can grow over 70 ft tall.

 Middle Atlantic coastal forests, typical of the southeastern Atlantic coastal plain, grow around Chesapeake Bay and on the Delmarva Peninsula.
 Moving west, a mixture of Northeastern coastal forests and Southeastern mixed forests cover the central part of the state.
 The Appalachian Mountains of western Maryland are home to Appalachian-Blue Ridge forests.
 These give way to Appalachian mixed mesophytic forests near the West Virginia border.

 Many foreign species are cultivated in the state, some as ornamentals, others as novelty species.
 Included among these are the crape myrtle, Italian cypress, southern magnolia, live oak in the warmer parts of the state, and even hardy palm trees in the warmer central and eastern parts of the state.
 USDA plant hardiness zones in the state range from Zones 5 and 6 in the extreme western part of the state to Zone 7 in the central part, and Zone 8 around the southern part of the coast, the bay area, and parts of metropolitan Baltimore.
 Invasive plant species, such as kudzu, tree of heaven, multiflora rose, and Japanese stiltgrass, stifle growth of endemic plant life.
 Maryland's state flower, the black-eyed susan, grows in abundance in wild flower groups throughout the state.